-The revised Wilshire Mullen Project plan calls for an all-residential project consisting of 87 market-rate housing units and two-levels of subterranean parking located on 4.25 acres fronting Wilshire Boulevard.
+The revised Wilshire Mullen Project plan calls for the addition of a residential community consisting of 81 market-rate housing units onto a 4.25 acres site fronting Wilshire Boulevard.

-The Wilshire Mullen Project was modified to eliminate previously planned commercial use and create an all residential project, which reduces parking needs and project vehicle trips, while blending seamlessly into the adjacent Brookside neighborhood.
+The Wilshire Mullen Project has been updated to create an attractive new residential community, one which reduces parking needs and project vehicle trips, while blending seamlessly into the adjacent Brookside neighborhood.

 Yes.
 Preservation of the Farmers Insurance building is and will continue to be an integral part of the project.

 Working with a seasoned team of adaptive reuse architects and historic consultants, CIM Group, the property owner, will maintain the distinct design of the building while renovating it for residential use.
-CIM Group supports efforts to protect the building and submitted an application to the City in 2015 to designate it a historic-cultural monument.
+CIM Group supports efforts to protect the building and previously submitted an application to the City to designate it a historic-cultural monument.

-Omgivning Architects, Interior Designers and Urbanists will oversee the adaptive reuse of the Farmers Insurance building and the adjacent, new construction of eight townhomes.
-Bassenian Lagoni will provide the architectural design for the single-family homes and duplexes.
-Landscape design around the landmark building and townhomes will be overseen by AHBE Landscape Architects.
+Omgivning Architects, Interior Designers and Urbanists will oversee the adaptive reuse of the Farmers Insurance building.
+Bassenian Lagoni will provide the architectural design for the single-family homes.
+Landscape design around the landmark building and townhomes will be overseen by AHBE/MIG Landscape Architects.

 The historic street-facing facades of the Farmers Insurance building will be preserved to maintain the iconic elements of its grand Moderne style originally designed by the Los Angeles architecture firm Walker & Eisen in 1937 to house the Farmers Automotive Insurance Exchange.
 The east facade that faces the proposed adjacent new construction will be renovated to complement the historic character of the building.

-The 10 duplex homes will feature a transitional architectural style that integrates into the Brookside neighborhood.
-The six single-family homes will be distinctively eclectic to reflect the range of residential architectural styles currently found in the Brookside neighborhood including Andalusian, Spanish Colonial and European inspired cottage homes.
+The sixteen single-family homes will be distinctively eclectic to reflect the range of residential architectural styles currently found in the Brookside neighborhood including Andalusian, Spanish Colonial and European inspired cottage homes.

 The project will meet city code and the Park Mile Specific Plan requirements.

-Approximately 230 parking spaces will be provided onsite across two levels of subterranean parking as well as garages adjacent to individual homes.
+Approximately 263 parking spaces will be provided onsite as well as garages adjacent to individual homes.
 Ample onsite parking will be provided for guests and visitors.

 No. The project is designed with strict adherence to the Park Mile Specific Plan.